warp-ds/tech-docs/docs/expandable/index.md

   import ExpandableTabs from './ExpandableTabs.vue'
 </script>

-# expandable
+# Expandable

-expandable is an inline component used for displaying different types of messages.
+Expandable is a layout component used for creating expandable content areas on a page.

-## Example
+## Examples

 <theme-switcher />